 How would employees describe the culture of your organization?

-Some of the common positive attributes we hear are:
+Some of the common positive responses we hear on employee surveys are:

 - This is a fun place to work.